gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 silently discarded.

-When processing the payload of the DTLS chunk (i.e. the `DTLSCiphertext`), the Restart flag in addition to the `unified_hdr` is used to find the keys for processing the `encrypted_record` following DTLS 1.3 {{RFC9147}}.
+When processing the payload of the DTLS chunk (i.e. the `DTLSCiphertext`), the CRC32c checksum has already been verified as part of normal SCTP packet reception per {{RFC9260}} prior to chunk processing.
+The Restart flag in addition to the `unified_hdr` is used to find the keys for processing the `encrypted_record` following DTLS 1.3 {{RFC9147}}.

 After the `encrypted_record` has been verified and decrypted, the